alejrot/led-wayland/README.md

 # Keyboard LEDs with Wayland and Systemd

-This service searchs the keyboard LEDS from their Wayland folder and forces to turn them periodically.
+This service searchs the keyboard LEDS from their Wayland folder and forces to turn them on periodically.

 [Spanish version - LEEME.md](LEEME.md#leds-de-teclado-con-systemd-y-wayland)